ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 2- code: includes the MATLAB code for the Fast-TDA algorithm, along with the video clip of the ellipse fitting process over time.

-3- Mathematics: includes the mathematical derivation of the Fast TDA in detail.
+3- Mathematics: includes the mathematical derivation of the Fast TDA in detail ( the last updated file name is Fast_TDA.tex)

 4- media: includes the GitHub address related to this paper.